codev7/moon/README.md

 # moon v1.1.0

-moon is a minimal web application framework written in Go, and makes use of Node.js during the development process.
-Its purpose is to implement Single Page Applications (SPA) in a way best suited for rapid prototyping.
-It achieves this by using React, hot module replacement, webpack, and opinionated routing.
+moon is a minimal web application framework written in Go and React ES6.
+It uses Node.js buildtools extensively during the development process (ie. webpack).
+Its purpose is to implement Single Page Applications (SPA) in a way that optimizes for rapid prototyping.
+It achieves this with hot module replacement, webpack, react, and opinionated routing.

-One thing to note is that the front-end build toolchain uses Node.js.
-Once your application is ready for production, you may remove Node.js as a dependency.
+Once your application is ready for production you can remove Node.js as a dependency.

-# Frontend Decisions
+# Frontend Technologies

 The moon frontend uses [React 0.14.1](https://facebook.github.io/react/).
-React components are created using ES6 modules, see [Babel](https://babeljs.io/). moon has default support for [SASS](http://sass-lang.com/), but this may be configured quite easily to LESS or Stylus.
+React components are created using ES6 modules, see [Babel](https://babeljs.io/). moon has default support for [SASS](http://sass-lang.com/), but this can be configured to LESS or Stylus through webpack config.

 # Hot Module Replacement (HMR)

-moon implements HMR very elegantly.
+moon implements HMR quite efficiently.
 It combines [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) and [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) to serve hot client bundles from an HMR express server.
-The HMR server runs on a separate port from your Go server, pushing updates to the client via jsonp/CORS.
-This means that the responsibility of serving bundles is taken away from your Go server when moon is running in hot mode.
+The HMR server runs on a separate port from your Go server and pushes updates to the client via CORS.

 This stack is very lightweight, configurable, and pluggable.